LGBT Inclusion in the Workplace: Navigating Policies, Procedures, and Practices

 Why Should Attend

 All organizations strive to meet their mission and goals.
 Most organizations employee LGBTQ workers.
 When LGBTQ workers are welcomed and included, without fear as to their sexual orientation and gender identity, the organization is more productive, has better morale, is healthier, and LGBTQ employees are not discriminated against.
-When the welcome and inclusive environment is not a reality, productivity drops, morale decreases, and the organization are at risk for liability.
+When the welcome and inclusive environment is not a reality, productivity drops, morale decreases, and the organization is at risk for liability.
 The organization’s climate and culture are compromised leading to increased turnover and difficulty hiring LGBTQ employees.

 Who Should Attend